flirble-lb/flirble-dns-server/README.md

 `./update-server-load --help`
 `./update-server-load --group flirble --name castaway --load $(date +%M.%S)` `./update-server-load -g flirble -n castaway -l $(date +%M.%S) --rethinkdb-port 28016`

+This program also provides a timestamp for the update; you can indicate this is a static entry with `--static`; otherwise the timestamp is compared to the `maxage` value of the zone, if present.
+If the update is stale (older than allowed by `maxage`) then it's not a candidate for DNS responses.